ipfs/specs/UNIXFS.md

 3. A single `Link` (in the outer dag-pb node) pointing to the actual file/directory.

 This solution has been _deprecated_ because it requires an additional intermediate node just for the metadata.
 It is also poorly supported.

-### Default metadata

-The `defaultMetadata` field can be used in conjunction with the repeated `metadata` field to specify metadata "defaults".

-1. The first `defaultMetadata` field encountered when traversing a sharded directory takes precedence.
-2. Default metadata and explicit per-file metadata are merged field-wise.

-Given the `defaultMetdata` field, the _actual_ default metadata is determined as follows:

-* For directories:
-  * The default mode is `defaultMetadata.mode | 0111` (sets the execute bit).
-  * The default mime type is ignored.
-  * The default mtime is as specified in `defaultMetadata`.
-* For symlinks, the defaults are ignored.
-* For regular files, the defaults are as specified in `defaultMetadata`.

-To determine the metadata for a file:

-1. The per-file metadata is looked up in the `metadata` list as usual.
-2. For each field in the file's metadata:
-  1. If the field is specified, use it.
-  2. If the field is unspecified but a default is specified, use it.
-  3. Otherwise, use the global default.

 ## Importing